IHC grants Ghani Majeed bail in fake accounts case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) Thursday accepted the bail petition of Abdul Ghani Majeed on medical grounds in the fake bank accounts case.
+ISLAMABAD: The Islamabad High Court on Thursday accepted the bail petition of Abdul Ghani Majeed on medical grounds in the fake bank accounts case.

 Majeed is one of the prime accused in the money laundering case with former president Asif Ali Zardari, Faryal Talpur and his father Omni Group Chairman Anver Majeed.

-ISLAMABAD: The Islamabad High Court (IHC) Thursday accepted the bail petition of Abdul Ghani Majeed on medical grounds in the fake bank accounts case.
+ISLAMABAD: The Islamabad High Court on Thursday accepted the bail petition of Abdul Ghani Majeed on medical grounds in the fake bank accounts case.

 Majeed is one of the prime accused in the money laundering case with former president Asif Ali Zardari, Faryal Talpur and his father Omni Group Chairman Anver Majeed.